Informatievlaanderen/VSDS-LDESServer4J/docs/_fetch/http.md

 By following the previously mentioned views or by following the pattern `{hostname}/{event stream}/{view}`, the view page will be shown.
-This contains information about how many members are in this Event Stream, the configured DCAT information and the `tree:Relation` that point to the root fragment.
+This contains information about how many members are in this Event Stream, the configured DCAT information and the `tree:Relation` that points to the root fragment.

 ## Retrieving a fragment

 Finally, by following the root fragment from a view or by following the pattern `{hostname}/{event stream}/{view}?{fragmentation specific parameters}`, the fragment page will be shown.
-Depending on wether any fragmentations are defined, this either contains a partitioned fragment page or one or multiple`tree:Relation` that point to partitioned fragment pages.
+Depending on whether any fragmentations are defined, this either contains a partitioned fragment page or one or multiple`tree:Relation` that point to partitioned fragment pages.

 These partitioned fragments contain the actual members.